fastrivertech/fhir-mpi/README.md

 ### 5.12 Notification Operation

-The notification operation notifies any application that subscribes on any change on the system.
+The notification operation notifies any external application that subscribes on any change of the system.
+A  notification resource delivers from the FHIR system to external applications that have registered the interest in such notifications.
+An implementation determines to enable synchronous mode, asynchronous mode, or both.
+The subscription resource is used to define a push-based subscription from a server to another system.
+The notification is critical for synchronizing the whole integrated health information systems for an update on the patient resources to maintain the system consistency and integrity.

 ## 6. FHIR MPI Operation and Message Definition